Lambert-Nguyen/cosmo-management/docs/testing/TEST_ORGANIZATION.md

 # Test Suite Organization

-This document organizes all test files and documentation for the AriStay project's comprehensive test suite.
+This document organizes all test files and documentation for the Cosmo project's comprehensive test suite.

 **📋 Current Test Structure**: Updated to match the official project organization (see [PROJECT_STRUCTURE.md](../../PROJECT_STRUCTURE.md))